loilo/branchy/README.md

     return foo // ReferenceError: foo is not defined })
   ```
-* While the outer scope is not available in a threaded function, the `__filename` and `__dirname` variables are funnelled into the function with the values they have at the definition location.
+* Although the outer scope is not available in a threaded function, the `__filename` and `__dirname` variables are funnelled into the function with the values they have at the definition location.

   Also, the `require()` function works as expected – it resolves modules relative to the definition location.